Why has our national electricity supply suddenly become so unreliable?

 This all smacks of pretty poor demand modelling by the energy market operator, and poor oversight of the operator by the previous federal government.
 Angus Taylor was the previous Minister for Industry, Energy and Emissions Reduction.

-That appeal has been made, but all the big market generators have their own operating issues to deal with, including raw material supply shortages, breakdowns, and accidents.
-So they say.
+That appeal has been made, but all the big market generators have their own priorities and operating issues to deal with, including raw material supply shortages, breakdowns, and accidents.

 Origin Energy, AGL and EnergyAustralia are the largest energy companies in Australia.
 Known as the 'big three', each has a significant share in the residential electricity and gas markets.